BESS Workgroup

 Identifier (ESI) to the EVPN network, according to the Default

-Designated Forwarder Election algorithm.
-While the Default Algorithm
+election algorithm.
+While the Default Algorithm default algorithm provides an

-provides an efficient and automated way of selecting the Designated
+efficient and automated way of selecting the Designated Forwarder

-Forwarder across different Ethernet Tags in the Ethernet Segment,
+across different Ethernet Tags in the Ethernet Segment, there are

 Status of This Memo